fkautz/zt.dev/content/posts/gvisor-shared-memory-snapshot-restore.md

  - zero-trust
 ---

+*Author's note: the patches to reproduce this benchmark will be published soon, once they have been cleaned up to make them easier for people to consume.
+This post's text was drafted with assistance from Opus 4.8.*

 **TL;DR**

 - KVM shared-base memory works: roughly 5×-17× flatten in controlled tests; ~2.9× on a real small ADK agent because of a ~20 MiB/sandbox floor.